PaulBernier/factom-dev-stack/README.md

 # Factom Dev Stack

-A simple tool to improve the speed and ease of developement of applications on Factom.
+Factom Dev Stack (FDS) is a simple tool to improve the speed and ease of developement of applications on Factom.
 One of its main use case (and the reason it was created) is integration testing.

 Currently Factom Dev Stack offers two main servives:
 * A way to start new *local* `factomd` and `factom-walletd` instances with a clean state.